Saturday, June 6th - Sunday, June 7th, 2026

 - 4 games guaranteed.

-- Pool play will determine seeding for single elimination games.
+- Pool play will determine seeding for double elimination games.

 - Awards will be given to 1st – 3rd place winners.